-Caution still advised despite ever-improving HIV drugsNovember 30th, 2012 in HIV & AIDS
+Caution still advised despite ever-improving HIV drugsNovember 30, 2012 in Medicine & Health / HIV & AIDS

 Combination therapies for AIDS are becoming increasingly effective, but they cannot protect against other sexually transmitted illnesses.
 It is unsafe for patients taking antiretroviral drugs to stop using condoms.
 This is one of the findings of research conducted in the Swiss HIV Cohort Study, which is supported by the SNSF.